 In 1456, a couple years after the execution, a retrial was made for Jean d'Arc.
 The verdict of the trial was a total acquittal and "Miss Orleans" became an official national heroin of France.
 In 1920, the Catholic Church also declared her as a saint and finally recognized the greatness of the young girl.

-If you stand in front of the church, you will see the whole center of paris spread in front of you.
-On a bright day you can even notice statues and other points of interest in the city.
-You will probably find the Montparnasse Tower with it's 56 floors, that much before its establishment, bohemien and avant-garde people would walk there in the Montparnasse district.
+If you stand in front of the church, you will see the whole center of Paris spread in front of you.
+On a bright day you can even notice statues and other points of interests in the city.
+You will probably find the Montparnasse Tower with its 56 floors, that much before its establishment, bohemien and avant-garde people would walk there in the Montparnasse district.
 They did so after abandoning Montmartre, in the post-World War I period.

 If you agree to climb more that 230 stairs to the dome of Sacre Coeur, you get to enjoy a spectacular view.
 You may buy the entry tickets to the dome in the entrance to the chapel.